 Themes of masculinity, community, belonging and desire find a sublime fresh voice in NQV’s latest short film collection, The Dutch Boys.
 Not since The Italian Boys have we seen a compilation this compelling from the NQV team.
-The sheer artistry and impact of each film ensuring The Dutch Boys is both unforgettable and essential viewing.
-Here, we travel through themes of fear, religious control, community entrapment and artistic freedom.
-Each outstanding short film weaving together to create a rich, complex and stunning tapestry of stories.
-The result a beautiful and enriching journey into masculinity, sexuality, socialisation, passion and defiance.
+Each film’s sheer artistry and impact ensure The Dutch Boys is both unforgettable and essential viewing.
+Here, we travel through themes of fear, religious control, community entrapment and artistic freedom—each outstanding short film weaving together to create a rich, complex and stunning tapestry of stories.
+The result is a beautiful and enriching journey into masculinity, sexuality, socialisation, passion and defiance.

-Next up is Lukas by the Sea, directed by Jordi Wijnalda.
-His film, a stunning exploration of human desire, sexuality and connection.
+Next up is Lukas by the Sea, directed by Jordi Wijnalda, with a stunning exploration of human desire, sexuality and connection.
 Here, twentysomething Lukas explores his innermost thoughts, desires and fears through the course of a single night.
 But will any of his sexual adventures and attempted connections result in a sense of belonging?
 And can Lukas find what he is looking for before the sun rises?

-Dante vs Mohammed is a stunning exploration of community control, hidden desire and individual confidence, as two young men set each other free.
-And freedom of expression, passion and young love also find a distinct and delicate voice in Wagenaar’s second short film; the final one in this stunning collection, Beautiful Alexander.
-Here, we meet Alexander as he sits shut away in a beach hut on a hot summers day.
-Alexander stares at a young man on a diving board from the cabins small window, the boy’s body reflecting the suns rays as he dances.
-And as Alexanders desire grows, he too finds himself dancing, longing for connection.
-But, can Alexander find the courage to step from the hut and climb the diving board?
+Dante vs Mohammed is a stunning exploration of community control, hidden desire and individual confidence as two young men set each other free.
+And freedom of expression, passion and young love also find a distinct and delicate voice in Wagenaar’s second short film, the final one in this stunning collection, Beautiful Alexander.
+Here, we meet Alexander as he sits shut away in a beach hut on a hot summer’s day.
+Alexander stares at a young man on a diving board from the cabin’s tiny window, the boy’s body reflecting the sun’s rays as he dances.
+And as Alexander’s desire grows, he too finds himself dancing, longing for connection.
+But can Alexander find the courage to step from the hut and climb the diving board?